Magnetochiral Charge Pumping due to Charge Trapping and Skin Effect in Chirality-Induced Spin Selectivity: Introduction

 \section{Introduction}

-Chirality is a fundamental concept in chemistry, physics, and biology~\cite{Siegel1998}.
-Recently, chirality was reported to generate intriguing spin polarization, called chiral induced spin selectivity (CISS)~\cite{Gohler2011}.
+Chirality is a fundamental concept in chemistry, physics, and biology~\cite{kelvin1894molecular}.
+Recently, chirality was reported to generate spin polarization that is far larger than an ordinary ferromagnet (FM), called chiral induced spin selectivity (CISS)~\cite{Gohler2011}.
 CISS opens exciting pathways to design unconventional spintronic devices using chiral molecules, perform chiral separation via magnetism, and explore the spin-selective biological process~\cite{Naaman2012,Naaman2019}.
-However, the physical mechanism underlying CISS is elusive and debated\cite{Evers2020RMP,evers2021theory}.
+However, the physical mechanism underlying CISS is elusive and debated~\cite{evers2021theory,yan2024structural}, although some spin polarization-based models~\cite{Gersten2013,liu2021chirality,das2022temperature,hedegaard2023spin} reflect some consistent features with experiments.

-In experiments, CISS is commonly probed by the two-terminal magnetoresistance (MR) \cite{Xie2011,Kiran2016,Varade2018,Liu2020,Kim2021} where chiral molecules connect with a magnetic substrate and a nonmagnetic tip (see Figure 1a).
-The resistance changes as flipping the substrate magnetization ($M$), as illustrated in {Figure 1c}.
-Because the magnetoresistance is similar to a spin valve, chiral molecules were usually presumed to induce spin polarization.
-CISS MR increases with bias and molecule length and can be larger than 60\% \cite{Kulkarni2020,Mishra2020}, although the Ni electrode exhibits only 20\% spin polarization.
+In experiments, CISS is commonly probed by a two-terminal magnetoresistance (MR) ~\cite{Xie2011,Kiran2016,Varade2018,Liu2020,Kim2021,Qian2022,Liu2022experiment,Al-Bustami2022} where the chiral molecule is sandwiched between an FM electrode and a nonmagnetic lead (see Fig.~\figref{fig:device}{d} for illustration).
+The resistance changes as flipping the electrode magnetization ($M$).
+Because MR exhibits a feature similar to a magnetic tunneling junction, chiral molecules were usually presumed to induce spin polarization.
+The CISS MR increases with bias and molecule length and can be even larger than 60\% in reports~\cite{Kulkarni2020,Mishra2020,Al-Bustami2022} although the FM electrode such as Ni exhibits only 20\% spin polarization.
+Despite that tremendous theoretical efforts~\cite{evers2021theory} were made to interpret the induced spin polarization by chiral molecules, it is still impossible to rationalize the giant CISS MR ratio by assuming even 100\% spin polarization in the molecule and matching it to the FM contact (20\%).